Skip to main content

 Natural Marvels

 From a coastline of nearly 300 sandy beaches to maze-like caves to bioluminescent pools, there’s much to explore here.
 Puerto Rico is home to three of the five bioluminescent bays in the world (Laguna Grande in Fajardo, Mosquito Bay on Vieques and La Parguera in Lajas).
 These bays are an awe-inspiring sight at night, packed with millions of single-celled organisms that light up the water like glowing stars.
-The island is also home to several caves, including the famous Cañón de Tanamá in Utuado, where visitors can explore a network of caverns, canyons and tunnels amid limestone cliffs.
+The Island is also home to several caves, including the famous Cañón de Tanamá in Utuado, where visitors can explore a network of caverns, canyons and tunnels amid limestone cliffs.

 Adventures by Land and Sea